Pavithra-Rajan/Computer-Architecture/Assignment_2/README.md

 Note: As the values of Data hit rate of L1D cache were very close by, we have plotted just the variation of the L1d hit rate with 2MB L2 cache.

-We can see that for a given L2 cahce size, the L1 hit rate for both Data and Intruction Cache at the L1 level decreases.
+We can see that for a given L2 cache size, the L1 hit rate for both Data and Instruction Cache at the L1 level decreases.

 ### L2 Cache size v/s L2 Hit rate across different L1 cache sizes
 <img src="FIGURES/l2_vs_l2hit.png" alt="l2-l2hit" width="500">